-Our own H-Psoriasis Formula is a natural and safer treatment for psoriasis.
+Our own H-Psoriasis Formula is a natural and safe treatment for psoriasis.

 Skin creams containing paraffin are not only a fire hazard

-We are told that if we ingest liquid paraffin or inhale paraffin candle fumes, we may have adverse reactions including nausea, vomiting, headaches or even benzene pollution that can lead to lung cancer.
+We are told that if we ingest liquid paraffin or inhale paraffin candle fumes, we may have adverse reactions including nausea, vomiting, headaches or even benzene pollution.
 But our skin is our largest organ – and a quick route to the blood stream – so the side effects can be felt through the skin too.

 While soft paraffin (and available in many products over-the-counter) is often recommended as an emolient suitable for treating psoriasis.
 Unfortunately, it is neither natural nor safe.